openprocurement/openprocurement.api/docs/source/qualification.rst

   POST /tenders/64e93250be76435397e8c992ed4214d1/awards/{}/documents HTTP/1.1

-The Qualification Comittee can upload several documents, like decisions to prolong the qualification process to allow the bidder to collect all necessary documents or correct errors.
+The Qualification Comittee can upload several documents, for example, decisions to prolong the qualification process - in order to allow the bidder to collect all necessary documents or correct errors.
 Such documents would help to have procedure as transparent as possible and will reduce risk of cancellation by Complaint Review Body.